-- ii. provide a two-month rotation in medical oncology, to include adult and pediatric patients, as well as a one-month rotation in both oncologic pathology and diagnostic imaging. - b.
-Each conference must include the documented participation of a physician board-certified in the applicable specialty or subspecialty. - 11.
-Didactic sessions should be attended by residents, radiation oncologists, and other staff members. - 12.
-The program must provide instruction in the following areas: - a. three-dimensional conformal radiation therapy; - b. intensity-modulated radiation therapy; - c. image-guided radiation therapy; - d. stereotactic radiosurgery; - e. stereotactic body radiotherapy; - f. concurrent chemo-radiotherapy; - g. intra-operative radiation therapy; - h. radioimmunotherapy; - i. unsealed sources; - j. total body irradiation therapy as used in stem-cell transplantation; - k. total skin radiation therapy; - l. high- and low-dose rate brachytherapy; and, - m. particle therapy. - 13.
-The program must provide instruction in medical physics that includes practical demonstrations of radiation safety procedures, calibration of radiation therapy machines, the use of state-of-theart treatment planning systems, the application of treatment aids, and the safe handling of sealed and unsealed radionuclides. - 14.
-The program must provide instruction in radiation and cancer biology that includes the molecular effects of ionizing radiation and radiation effects on normal and neoplastic tissues, as well as the fundamental biology of the causes, prevention, and treatment of cancer. - 15.
-The program must ensure that there are intradepartmental clinical oncology conferences that address the following topics: new patient management, patient safety, and continuous quality improvement. - 16.
+- 13. The program must provide instruction in the following areas:

+- a. three-dimensional conformal radiation therapy;

+- b. intensity-modulated radiation therapy;

+- c. image-guided radiation therapy;

+- d. stereotactic radiosurgery;

+- e. stereotactic body radiotherapy;

+- f. concurrent chemo-radiotherapy;

+- g. intra-operative radiation therapy;

+- h. radioimmunotherapy;

+- i. unsealed sources;

+- j. total body irradiation therapy as used in stem-cell transplantation;

+- k. total skin radiation therapy;

+- l. high- and low-dose rate brachytherapy; and,

+- m. particle therapy.

+- 14. The program must provide instruction in medical physics that includes practical demonstrations of radiation safety procedures, calibration of radiation therapy machines, the use of state-of-the-art treatment planning systems, the application of treatment aids, and the safe handling of sealed and unsealed radionuclides.

+- 15. The program must provide instruction in radiation and cancer biology that includes the molecular effects of ionizing radiation and radiation effects on normal and neoplastic tissues, as well as the fundamental biology of the causes, prevention, and treatment of cancer.

+- 16. The program must ensure there is resident education that addresses the following topics: patient safety and continuous quality improvement; principles of palliative care; administration and financial principles of medical practice; health policy; and clinical informatics. - 17.
 Residents must keep a detailed, well-organized, and accurate ACGME electronic procedure log for the cases listed in sections IV.C.4 IV.C.8.
 Those listed in section IV.C.9 are kept in a separate log, as described above (IV.C.9.c.). - a.
-Patients should be counted as simulated by a resident if the resident was present and participated throughout the initial simulation and treatment planning process; the resident simulates and plans treatment of a new area on an established patient (for example a new metastasis, new primary, or recurrence). - b.
+Patients should be counted as simulated by a resident if the resident participated throughout the treatment planning process; the resident simulates and plans treatment of a new area on an established patient (for example a new metastasis, new primary, or recurrence). - b.
 Patients should not be counted as simulated by a resident if: - i. the case was taken over from another resident, even if subsequent care involves a second simulation; unless, this involves treatment of another area, or a substantial change in fields with a new isocenter. - ii. the simulation and planning were performed by staff members and the resident only saw the patient after he or she was on treatment; - iii. another resident has counted the case on their log, unless (i) applies; - iv. the patient was seen in consult only. - c.
 The resident must follow-up on the irradiated patients, including pediatric patients, on an inpatient or outpatient basis. - d.
 Residents are expected to check the Master Mosaiq schedule to arrive in clinic at the start of his/her patients' treatment each morning and stay in clinic until all of his/her patients have been treated. - e.
 Residents are expected to gather essential and accurate information about their patients; make informed decisions about diagnostic and therapeutic intervention based on patient information and preferences, up to date scientific evidence, and clinical judgment; develop and carry out patient management plans; perform competently all medical and invasive procedures considered essential for the practice of radiation oncology; and, counsel and educate patients and their family.